lehzhu/financeAgent/README.md

 ## How It Meets the PRD

-- **>60% Accuracy**: Uses GPT-4o with few-shot prompts to surpass the 56.8% baseline, especially on assumption-based questions.
+- **Accuracy**: Currently at 11% with base GPT-4o.
+The goal is to surpass the 56.8% baseline, especially on assumption-based questions.
 - **Handles All Questions**: Processes tactical (context-based) and conceptual (reasoning-based) questions for any company.
 - **Fast Development**: Built in <4 hours, deployable on Modal.
 - **Submission-Ready**: Includes agent.py, evaluate.py, requirements.txt, and this README.